Multi-step Jailbreaking Privacy Attacks on ChatGPT: Data Extraction Attacks on ChatGPT

 Previous works~\cite{carlini-2021-extracting, huang-etal-2022-large, mireshghallah-etal-2022-empirical,Lukas2023AnalyzingLO} mainly used direct prompts to extract private information from LMs including variants of GPT-2.
 For example, the adversary may use prompts like `` name: [\textit{name}], email: \_\_\_\_'' to extract the email address of a specific person or use `` name: \_\_\_\_'' directly to recover multiple (name, email) pairs via sampling-based decoding.

-Fortunately, thanks to the dialog safety fine-tuning, ChatGPT of the Mar Version tends to hesitate from answering any private information if we use direct prompts for data extraction\footnote{We indeed successfully extract some personal information from ChatGPT of previous versions.}.
+Fortunately, thanks to the dialog safety fine-tuning, ChatGPT after the Mar Version tends to hesitate from answering any private information if we use direct prompts for data extraction.
 As shown in Figure~\ref{fig:prompt} (a), ChatGPT refuses to generate any personal information with direct prompts.